In Queensland, all mandatory and voluntary notifications are made to the Health Ombudsman.

 Voluntary notifications

-If you are a registered health practitioner, employer or health educator, you can choose to notify us about a registered health practitioner's:
+You can choose to notify about a registered health practitioner's:

 • poor professional conduct